 If your mower’s air filter is dirty and you suspect that this is causing your lawn mower to sputter, you can solve this issue by cleaning the air filter with a soap solution if it’s made of foam or by changing the filter if it’s made of paper.

 Fix the sputtering mower due to a clogged fuel filter

 For sputtering caused by a clogged fuel filter, you can fix the problem by completely replacing your dirty filter.

 Fix the sputtering mower as a result of a faulty spark plug

 If carbon fouling on the firing tip is the issue, you can solve the problem by using a wire brush to clean the tip, then resetting the gap.
 However, if the porcelain housing is chipped, you should consider replacing the spark plug.

-- Fixing mower sputtering caused by a clogged carburetor
+Fix mower sputtering caused by a clogged carburetor

-If there’s buildup of debris in your carburetor causing the sputtering and backfiring of your lawn mower, consider cleaning the carburetor.
-However, this can be a challenging task for first-timers, since it comprises several functional components like valves, floats, springs, and jets that may all require proper cleaning.
+If there’s a buildup of debris in your carburetor causing the sputtering and backfiring of your lawn mower, consider cleaning the carburetor.
+However, this can be a challenging task for first-timers since it comprises several functional components like valves, floats, springs, and jets that may all require proper cleaning.

-- Fixing mower sputtering caused by a dirty cutting deck
+Fix mower sputtering caused by a dirty cutting deck

 If there’s excessive grass caked on your mower’s cutting deck, consider using a paint scraper to scrape off the caked grass clippings, consequently resolving your mower sputtering issues.